 In 2015, Menendez successfully convinced the U.S. Supreme Court to strike down a portion of the Armed Career Criminal Act, a Reagan-era “three strikes” law that she argued made it too easy for prosecutors to lengthen sentences based on previous minor crimes.

-If confirmed, Judge Menendez would be the first former federal public defender to serve on the U.S. District Court for the District of Minnesota and the only former public defender among its active judges.
+Upon confirmation, Judge Menendez became the first former federal public defender to serve on the U.S. District Court for the District of Minnesota and the only former public defender among its active judges.